Al-Mazar, Jenin

 Al-Mazar (المزار) was a Palestinian Arab village in the District of Jenin.
 Situated on Mount Gilboa, its history stretched back to the period of Mamluk rule over Palestine (13th century).
+An agricultural village, its villagers traced their ancestry to nomads descended from a Sufi mystic from Jaba', Syria.

-An agricultural village, it was depopulated during the 1948 Palestine war, and incorporated into the newly established state of Israel.
+Al-Mazar was depopulated during the 1948 Palestine war, and incorporated into the newly established state of Israel.
 The Israeli villages of Prazon, Meitav, and Gan Ner were established on al-Mazar's former lands.

 Location

 The village was located on the flat, circular peak of the mountain known in biblical scripture as Mount Gilboa, and locally as Mount al-Mazar or Djebel Foukou'ah ("Mount of Mushrooms"), with steep slopes on all sides excepting the southeast.
 It was joined to the neighbouring village of Nuris by a dirt path.

 History

 The village may have been named al-Mazar (Arabic for "shrine", "a place one visits") because it was a burial place of many of those who fell in the Battle of Ain Jalut between the Mamluks and the Mongols in 1260.

-The villagers traced their origins to the al-Sadiyyun nomads, who in turn were descended from Shaykh Sad al-Din al-Shaybani (died 1224), a prominent Sufi mystic from the Jaba village on the Golan.
+The villagers traced their origins to the al-Sadiyyun nomads, who in turn were descended from Shaykh Sad al-Din al-Shaybani (died 1224), a prominent Sufi mystic from the Jaba' village on the Golan.
+Another tradition traces their ancestry to Libya.